Quick reaction force

 Immediately we went into defensive/forensics mode.
 The QRF was nowhere to be found and we just stumbled upon something very suspicious.
 Often these high ports are used by backdoors and other forms of malicious code.
 Could it be that the organization was already compromised?
 It was possible; we found a way in so could attackers.

 We alerted the SOC (where the QRF was located) and the security director of the organization.
 We stopped the exercise and went into discovery mode.
 The SOC members and us began checking logs, monitoring tools and some of the affected systems.
 After 12 hours of hard checking we found a nasty rootkit installed on all the computers we checked.
 It was using different ports but it was the same malware.

-Even after all that cleanup we helped performed, we still were not sure that their network was completely clean.
-That's the nature of these kind of malware, it's very stealthy.
+Even after all that cleanup we helped perform, we still were not sure that their network was completely clean.
+That's the nature of these kinds of malware, they are very stealthy.